webpack/webpack.js.org/src/content/configuration/output.md

 };
 ```

 Make sure to read the [Caching guide](/guides/caching) for details.
-There are more steps involved than just setting this option.
+There are more steps involved than only setting this option.

 Note this option is called filename but you are still allowed to use something like `'js/[name]/bundle.js'` to create a folder structure.